MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Module_Manifests.md

 | **Value if unset**    | `$null`         |
 | **Accepts wildcards** | No              |

+> [!NOTE]
+> This setting is valid for the PowerShell Desktop edition only, such as
-This setting only applies to Windows PowerShell.
+> Windows PowerShell 5.1, and only applies to .NET Framework versions lower
+> than 4.5.
+This requirement has no effect for newer versions of PowerShell or
+> the .NET Framework.

 The value of this setting must be convertible to `System.Version` when you run `Import-Module`.

 For example, this manifest declares that its module can be imported in any PowerShell or Windows PowerShell session, regardless of the version of the